pypa/packaging.python.org/source/specifications/simple-repository-api.rst

   ``/packages/HolyGrail-1.0.tar.gz`` may have a signature at ``/packages/HolyGrail-1.0.tar.gz.asc``.

-* The file's release's :ref:`core-metadata-requires-python` metadata field may be provided.
+* The file's :ref:`core-metadata-requires-python` metadata field may be provided.
 Clients should ignore the file when installing to an environment for a version of Python which doesn't satisfy the requirement.

 * Files may be marked as :ref:`yanked <simple-repository-api-yanked>`.